Schiiss/blog/_posts/2025-08-25-genai-app-development-with-mlflow-and-databricks.md

 ## ❓ How Does MLflow on Databricks Help?

 Building GenAI apps can introduce some interesting challenges into your software development.
 Unlike your software throwing an exception (ie: a failure), things like *hallucinations*, where the app returns wrong information and could give the end user the impression of the app 'working' when in reality that is not the case.
-The potential inputs to the GenAI apps are generally endless and the potential input can be vast.
+The potential inputs to GenAI apps are generally endless.

 Due to some of these factors, **traditional testing practices for software don’t necessarily apply here**.
 In traditional software testing, you have defined inputs as well as expected outputs you could test against to see if your function behaved as expected.